Extremal stability for configuration spaces: Stability phenomena

 The action of $\Sym(\mathfrak{h}[1]_C^0)$, which respects the differential, extends along the inclusion of $\mathfrak{h}$ to an action of $\Sym(\mathfrak{g}[1])$, which does not respect the differential.
 Under this action, $\mathrm{CE}(\mathfrak{g})$ is free of rank $1$, hence finitely generated.
 Since $m_{\max}(\mathfrak{g}[1]^0)\leq C$, it follows from Lemma \ref{lem:finitely generated rays} that each ray of slope $C$ is finitely generated over $\Sym(\mathfrak{g}[1]_C^0)$, but $\mathfrak{g}[1]^0_C=\mathfrak{h}[1]^0_C$ by our assumption. \end{proof}

 The same method yields the following mild extension.

 \begin{corollary} Let $\mathfrak{g}$ be as in Proposition \ref{prop:lie extremal} and consider a semidirect product $\tilde{\mathfrak{g}}=\mathfrak{g}\rtimes \mathfrak{l}$ with $\mathfrak{l}$ free and finitely generated.
-If $\mathfrak{l}$ centralizes every odd degree element of $\mathfrak{h}$ having slope $C$ in $\mathfrak{h}[1]$, then the conclusion of Proposition \ref{prop:lie extremal} holds for $\tilde{\mathfrak{g}}$. \end{corollary} \begin{proof} The action of $\Sym(\mathfrak{h}[1]^0_C)$ on $\mathrm{CE}(\mathfrak{g})$ described in the proof of Proposition \ref{prop:lie extremal} extends to an action on the underlying bigraded vector space of $\mathrm{CE}(\tilde{\mathfrak{g}})$, the latter being a sum of bigraded shifts of the former, and our assumption on the relationship between $\mathfrak{l}$ and $\mathfrak{h}$ guarantees that this action is compatible with the differential.
-This action is compatible with the filtration by polynomial degree in elements of $\mathfrak{l}$, so the Lyndon--Hochschild--Serre spectral sequence is a spectral sequence of $\Sym(\mathfrak{h}[1]^0_C)$-modules.
-By Noetherianity and Lemma \ref{lem:finitely generated growth}, it suffices to show that each ray of slope $C$ in the initial page of this spectral sequence is finitely generated.
+If $\mathfrak{l}$ centralizes $\mathfrak{h}[1]_C^0$, then the conclusion of Proposition \ref{prop:lie extremal} holds for $\tilde{\mathfrak{g}}$. \end{corollary} \begin{proof} The action of $\Sym(\mathfrak{h}[1]^0_C)$ on $\mathrm{CE}(\mathfrak{g})$ described in the proof of Proposition \ref{prop:lie extremal} extends to an action on the underlying bigraded vector space of $\mathrm{CE}(\tilde{\mathfrak{g}})$, the latter being a sum of bigraded shifts of the former.
+Our assumption on the relationship between $\mathfrak{l}$ and $\mathfrak{h}$ guarantees that this action is compatible with the differential, and the homological Lyndon--Hochschild--Serre spectral sequence \cite[Ch.
+34]{FelixHalperinThomas:RHT} is a spectral sequence of $\Sym(\mathfrak{h}[1]^0_C)$-modules.\footnote{For information on Lie algebra homology with coefficients, the reader may consult \cite[Ch.
+22]{FelixHalperinThomas:RHT}.} By Noetherianity and Lemma \ref{lem:finitely generated growth}, it suffices to show that each ray of slope $C$ in the initial page of this spectral sequence is finitely generated.